xmacex/OneMinuteExperienceApiV2/README.md

 # OneMinuteExperienceApiV2

-Backend stuff for the GIFT One Minute Experience
+Backend stuff for the GIFT One Minute Experience.

+This is implemented as a Directus extension, namely a web hook.

+## Installation

+Make a symlink from `directus/public/extensions/custom/hooks` to the directory where *hooks.php* resides.

 ## Configuration